Pregnancy and Birth from the Baby’s perspective

 More than three decades of research in the field of pre and perinatal psychology and health shows that the most critical formative period, and the difference in ‘thriving or surviving’ between birthdays goes back even earlier than birth.

-NB: Some still images have been excluded from this recording for copyright reasons.
+NB: Some still images have been excluded from this presentation for copyright reasons and availability is not guaranteed.

 2) ‘The Collective Psychological Dimension of Pre- and Perinatal Psychology’